Multi-factor Authentication (MFA)

 - Don’t use public wi-fi to access any sensitive or personal data

 Beware of these security threats to your personal information:

 This is the use of deception to manipulate people into divulging personal or account information for fraudulent purposes, so don’t share your information with unknown sources.
 This informative video from Google will help you avoid social engineering attacks:

 This is malicious email designed to steal your online username, password, and other personal information.
 If you think you have been Phished, reset your passwords immediately!
 If you suspect a malicious email, don’t open it, report it, and delete it.
 This video from Eastern Michigan University provides a comprehensive overview:

 This is software designed to damage or disable computers or computer systems.
-Symantec Endpoint Protection is used on campus to protect our computing devices.
+Sophos Anti Virus is used on campus to protect our computing devices.
 This Google video shares tips for spotting Malware: